qmk/qmk_firmware/docs/feature_advanced_keycodes.md

-# Common Keymap Shortcuts
+# Advanced Keycodes

-Your keymap can include shortcuts to common operations, for example shifted keys.
+Your keymap can include keycodes that are more advanced than normal, for example shifted keys.
 This page documents the functions that are available to you.

+### Assigning Custom Names

 People often define custom names using `#define`.
 For example: